 The Louvre is one of the world’s most popular and well-known art museums.
 It’s home to the Mona Lisa, which is reason enough to purchase tickets to go inside the Louvre.
 The best Paris travel guide has to include the Louvre!

 It’s also in an extremely picturesque square, but keep in mind that the area can get extremely busy.
 Don’t let the size of the structure fool you either; it’s a lot bigger than it looks.

 You’re missing out if you don’t go up to see this basilica!
-It was honestly the highlight of my entire trip because it’s one of Europe’s best views in my humble opinion.
+It was honestly the highlight of my entire trip because it’s one of Europe’s best views.
 You do have to go up a hill to get there.
-I opted to take steps, but there’s a funicular that can bring you up within a few short minutes.
+You can take the steps if you want, but there’s a funicular that can bring you up within a few short minutes.

 From here, you can look all the way out to the city and even see the Eiffel Tower.
 The area can get quite busy, but no matter how many people there are, the view is still just as great.

 The Luxembourg Gardens are one of the best spots to relax in Paris.
 They’re immense and absolutely beautiful.
-Plus, there’s lots of great benches and areas to stay to yourself and escape from the city life for a little while.
+Plus, there are lots of great benches and areas to stay to yourself and escape from city life for a little while.

 The inside is even more spectacular.
 The stained glass windows are the true highlight and can be seen almost anywhere you look.

 There are many great accommodations in Paris.
 No matter where you choose to stay, make sure you book in advance to save money.